What is meant by “household DIYer”?

 When oil is taken to a collection center, it should be received by an employee and if it looks and smells like used oil that has not been contaminated; it can be poured, by the employee, into the holding tank.

-How are DIYer centers compensated for their efforts?
+How are household DIYer collection centers compensated for their efforts?

-From the funds raised through a user fee of 4 cents a quart, the DIYer center operator is paid 4 cents a quart (16 cents a gallon) based on the amounts collected in that center.
-In addition, many collection centers like to provide this public service and the extra traffic that is built in their operation as a result of the program.
+From the funds raised through a user fee of 16 cents per gallon (4 cents per quart), the household DIYer center operator is paid 25 cents per gallon based on the amounts of used oil collected at that center.
+In addition, many collection centers like to provide this public service, and benefit from the extra traffic at their location as a result of the program.

 How successful is the program?